 Tips & Tricks

-- To determine if your egg whites are ready, stick the whisk straight down into the egg white mixture and pull it straight out.
+Tip #1: To determine if your egg whites are ready, stick the whisk straight down into the mixture and pull it straight out.
 If the egg whites stand straight up in a peak, it's ready!
+Stop your mixer as needed to check the peaks to avoid over-beating.

 Related Recipes